-Castle Rock police said the person was taken into custody on unrelated charges after a fire at the Hideaway Bar & Grill, 600 Jerry Street, and is now considered a person of interest in the second fire.
+Castle Rock police said the person was taken into custody on unrelated charges, but is being considered a person of interest in that fire at Hideaway Bar & Grill, 600 Jerry Street.

 Crews from the Castle Rock Fire Department arrived at the restaurant around 12:30 a.m. to find flames and smoke coming from the structure.